What Makes a Lease Negotiable

 Free Preview → $19 to UnlockWhat to Negotiate in a Commercial Lease

 Commercial leases have more negotiable terms and higher financial stakes.
-Key areas to negotiate: rent amount and annual escalation cap, free rent period (1–6 months of free rent at the start of the lease is common), tenant improvement (TI) allowance for build-out costs, personal guarantee scope (good guy guarantee vs. full term), CAM caps (limit controllable CAM increases to 3–5% annually), CAM exclusions (capital expenditures, management fees above market), assignment and subletting rights, early termination or break option, renewal option terms, and landlord improvement and maintenance obligations.
+Key areas to negotiate: rent amount and annual escalation cap, free rent period (1–6 months of free rent at the start of the lease is common in many markets), tenant improvement (TI) allowance for build-out costs, personal guarantee scope (good guy guarantee versus full term), CAM caps (limit controllable CAM increases to 3–5% annually), CAM exclusions (capital expenditures, management fees above market), assignment and subletting rights, early termination or break option, renewal option terms, and landlord improvement and maintenance obligations.

 Free Rent and TI Allowance

 Two of the most valuable commercial lease concessions are often negotiated without fighting over base rent.
-A free rent period (abatement) of 1–3 months is common in many markets.
-A tenant improvement (TI) allowance gives you landlord-funded dollars to build out your space.
-These concessions can be worth far more than a small rent reduction.
+A free rent period (abatement) of 1–3 months is common in many markets and provides immediate cash flow relief.
+A tenant improvement (TI) allowance gives you landlord-funded dollars to build out your space to your specifications.
+These concessions can be worth far more than a small monthly rent reduction over the full lease term.

 How to Approach Lease Negotiations

 First, identify exactly which provisions you want changed and why.
 Be specific — propose exact modified language, not just general concerns.
-Prioritize your requests: there may be 3–4 things that truly matter and several more that are "nice to have."
+Prioritize your requests: there may be 3–4 things that truly matter and several more that are nice to have.
 Lead with your most important requests.
-Be professional and solution-focused — frame requests as: "I'd be comfortable with this lease if we could modify X to Y." Avoid ultimatums.
+Be professional and solution-focused — frame requests as: "I would be comfortable with this lease if we could modify X to Y." Avoid ultimatums.
 Get all agreed changes in writing as a signed addendum before you sign the main lease.
 Never assume verbal agreements are enforceable.

 Negotiation Leverage You Actually Have

-As a residential tenant, your leverage is: strong credit history, steady income verification, positive references, flexibility on move-in date, and willingness to pay multiple months upfront.
-As a commercial tenant, your leverage is: financial stability and credit, long desired lease term, ability to accept space "as-is," urgency of your move timeline, and the fact that a vacant commercial space costs the landlord money every month.
-Use your leverage strategically — don't lead with all of it, but make it clear you're a qualified, committed tenant who wants to make this work.
+As a residential tenant, your leverage includes: strong credit history, steady income verification, positive references from prior landlords, flexibility on move-in date, and willingness to pay multiple months upfront.
+As a commercial tenant, your leverage includes: financial stability and credit of your business, long desired lease term, ability to accept space as-is without requiring extensive build-out, urgency of your move timeline, and the fact that a vacant commercial space costs the landlord money every month.
+Use your leverage strategically — do not lead with all of it at once, but make it clear you are a qualified, committed tenant who wants to make the deal work.

 Related Lease Review Tools